BeryJu/pyazo/docs/configuration/ldap.md

     require_group: false
 ```

-The `filter_group` setting is optional and can be used to specify the DN of a group the user has to be member of.
+The `require_group` setting is optional and can be used to specify the DN of a group the user has to be member of.